Time & Place Orientation

 In-home caregivers should not try to convince the person with dementia of the correct time or place either, Ms. Drew advised.
 “Certainly in the later stages it is not uncommon for someone to think 2 a.m. is 2 p.m., and there is no way of convincing him or her otherwise,” she said.
 “We’re the ones who can be flexible, go with the flow while they are experiencing the disease.”

-Contact our in-home caregiver agency for more information about our helpful dementia care tips.
+Contact us for more information about our helpful dementia care tips.